UK Council for Psychotherapy

 Energies

-Energy is everywhere in life (the energy of our thoughts, feelings, body, sexuality, spirituality) and the process of therapy can include exploring these different energies:
+Energy is everywhere in life and beyond (the energy of our thoughts, feelings, body, sexuality, spirituality) and the process of therapy can include exploring these different energies, alongside what gives us energy, what depletes it:

 Role Of The Unconscious - "The Yet To Be Revealed"